 - Check in with the worker regularly;

-- Provide updates to YWCHSB as needed or requested;
+- Provide updates to WSCB as needed or requested;

-- Communicate any progress, problems or concerns with YWCHSB; and
+- Communicate any progress, problems or concerns with WSCB; and

-- Monitor until completion of return-to-work plan and advise YWCHSB when completed.
+- Monitor until completion of return-to-work plan and advise WSCB when completed.

 Self-assess your return-to-work program